-Is your pool clouded with unsightly green algae?
+Is your pool clouded or covered with unsightly green algae?
 If your kids would sooner head down to the nearest swamp to play Marco Polo than dive into your pool, it’s time to take action.
 Here are some maintenance tips prepared by the experts at Purewater to help you clear your algae problem.

-Did you know that organic debris like leaves acts a food source for algae?
+Did you know that organic debris like leaves acts as a food source for algae?
 There’s no point trying to address an algae problem if your pool is basically a giant buffet fueling the problem.
 Use a net or vacuum to suck up the decomposing organic waste.

 After an hour, add the recommended dose of Eclipse algaecide.
 Go right to the good stuff and don’t bother with weak “bulk” algaecides that won’t get the job done.